tomassedovic/pls/README.md

 TODO: building instructions, config location.
 See the `test` folder for sample config files.

+## Building the MacOS app

+First, install `cargo-bundle`:

+    $ cargo install cargo-bundle

+Then run:

+    $ cargo bundle --release

+The resulting `pls.app` file will be available at:

+    target/release/bundle/osx/pls.app

 ## License

 ### Code (AGPLv3 or later)